Q&A with John LoMedico, VP of Corporate Development

 Q: Do you think this will open up new markets?

-We have been hearing from network operators that they would be more likely to deploy a CFP2-DCO solution, in metro core and regional applications as well as emerging cable access and 5G applications, if there were a second source.
+We have been hearing from network operators that they would be more likely to deploy a CFP2 solution, in metro core and regional applications as well as emerging cable access and 5G applications, if there were a second source.
 We also know that larger NEM customers tend to prefer a multi-sourced ecosystem.